-As of December 31, 2010, we had contracted with approximately 17,000 hotels in China, of which approximately 12,500 hotels have guaranteed room allotments, allowing us to sell rooms to our customers even during peak seasons and provide instant confirmation.
+As of December 31, 2011, we had contracted with approximately 25,000 hotels in China, of which approximately 17,000 hotels have guaranteed room allotments, allowing us to sell rooms to our customers even during peak seasons and provide instant confirmation.
 Rooms booked in hotels with which we have a guaranteed allotment arrangement currently account for a majority of our total hotel room transaction volume.
 With the remaining hotel suppliers, we book rooms on an "on-request" basis, meaning our ability to secure hotel rooms for our customers is subject to room availability at the time of booking.
-Our business development team continues to try to increase guaranteed room allotment arrangements with our hotel suppliers.
+Our business development team is expected to continue to increase guaranteed room allotment arrangements with our hotel suppliers.